pingcap/docs/sql-statements/sql-statement-set-tiflash-mode.md

 ## TiDB Binlog and TiCDC compatibility

 When the downstream is also TiDB, `ALTER TABLE ...
 SET TiFLASH MODE ...` will be synchronized downstream by TiDB Binlog.
-In other scenarios, neither TiDB Binlog nor TiCDC will synchronize this statement.
+In other scenarios, TiDB Binlog does not synchronize this statement.

+Fast mode does not support TiCDC.

 ## See also